theITEAM/SIRE2.0/readme.md

 * This software relies of NW.js to run the graphical user interface.
 This can be downloaded [here](https://github.com/nwjs/nw.js) for your platform of choice.

-* All the files and folders downloaded from this repository are copies directly into the NW folder.
+* All the files and folders downloaded from this repository are copied directly into the NW folder.

 * SIRE is run by clicking on "NW.exe".